PROTOCOL DETAILS

 4. Cancellation and Refunds

-For gasless cancellation, users can sign an EIP-712 message and have a relayer submit it:
+For gasless cancellation, the recipient signs an EIP-712 message and anyone can submit it:

 Edge Cases